muhwyndhamhp/tigerhall-kittens/pkg/entities/README.md

 2. The server will hash the password using `bcrypt` and store it in the database.
 3. The server will compare the hashed password with the password stored in the database.

+## Token Invalidation and Refresh Token
+As token do have expiration date (24 hours), we need to make sure that user have the best user experience possible without required to login every 24 hours.
+We can achieve this by using Refresh Token.
+As we're using basic auth via JWT, we don't really have refresh token itself.
+So the implementation is a bit simplistic, but no less secure.

+There are no risk if token being reused far after it's expiration date, as the JWT itself has expiration mechanism and won't parse if the token is expired.
+The only risk is if the token is being used after it's invalidated.
+But this is a risk that we can take, as the token is invalidated after it's refreshed.

+The flow to handle those scenarios is as follows:
+- When user login, we will generate a new JWT token with 24 hours expiration date.
+- Ideally when user do another request, client should decide whether the token is almost expired or not.
+If it's almost expired, client should request a new token by sending the old token to the server.
+- When token is refreshed, the old token will be recorded in the database as invalidated token.
+So if the old token is used, server will return an error.
+- If the token is invalidated, user should login again to get a new token.